James D. Julia

 Chief Executive Officer

-Mark is a long time member of the Waterville Rotary Club where he served as President and is a multiple Paul Harris Fellow.
-He is and has been involved in numerable charitable, and community based activities serving as board member, President, Vice President and other positions in various organizations.
-He is currently serving on the finance committee and the Board of Directors for Maine General Health.
+Mark is a supporter of the Waterville Rotary Club where he served as President and is a multiple Paul Harris Fellow.
+He has been involved in numerable charitable, and community based activities serving as board member, President, Vice President and other positions in various organizations including Maine General Health, United Way, Waterville Main Street and others.

 Mark currently lives in Belgrade with his wife, Sandy, and they have two adult children.